 Both freelancers and agencies will have different capabilities, and it’s completely possible to contract out complex work as well as simpler projects.
 That said, the ability to have one or two points of contact and all of the web design and development pieces managed in one place might make it easier on your team to partner with an agency.

 How much time do you have to work on the project?

-While the overall timeline is extremely important, what’s also critical is your team’s availability to work with your agency or contractors.
+While the overall timeline is extremely important, what’s also critical is your team’s availability to work with your chosen agency or contractors.

 A web design agency will be used to handling a lot of project management, reducing the time required on your end.
-Freelance web developers and designers can require more input at each stage, especially if you’re outsourcing both design and development to different contractors, meaning you might need to have more time available for back-and-forth.
+Freelance web developers and designers can require more input at each stage, especially if you’re outsourcing both design and development to different contractors, meaning you might need to make more time available for back-and-forth.
 The more experience an agency or contractor has, the more efficient the process should be.